-- Logical test: Which is a logical expression value to check the value is TRUE or FALSE.
+- Logical test: This is a logical expression value to check whether the value is TRUE or FALSE.

-- value _if_ true: Which is a value that returns if the logical test is true.
+- Value _if_ true: This value returns if the logical test is true.

-- value _if_ false: Which is a value that returns if the logical test is false.
+- Value _if_ false: This value returns if the logical test is false.

 How to Use MAX IF Function in Excel?

-MAX and IF Functions in Excel is very simple and easy to use.
-Let’s understand the working of MAX IF Function in Excel with some example.
+MAX and IF Functions in Excel are very simple and easy to use.
+Let’s understand the working of the MAX IF Function in Excel with some examples.

 Example #1 – MAX Function in Excel

 In this example, we will first learn how to use the MAX function with the below example.